bendag/Arduino_locking_door_rfid/README.md

 # Ardunio_locking_door_rfid

-This project is Arduino project build to unlock and lock a typical locker of a house door.
+This project is Arduino project build to unlock and lock a typical locker door of a house.
 The microcontroller interact with a RFID component to unlock the door.
-There is also a button in the inside to lock and unlock the door manually.
+There is also a button in the inside to lock and unlock the door manually and tow led (green and red) to indicate if rfid card or tag is autorize or not.

 this github contains everything you need to build this project from scratch. this github includes: